Marinated in a simple pickling agent, these Quick Japanese Pickled Cucumbers (Asazuke) are a refreshing side or appetizer to serve with your meal!

-The Japanese usually serve several kinds of pickled dish along with white rice.
-Although Japanese restaurants or supermarkets here in the US don’t offer many varieties, there are a ton of selection in Japan.
+The Japanese usually serve several kinds of pickled dishes along with white rice.
+Although Japanese restaurants or supermarkets here in the US don’t offer many varieties, there is a ton of selection in Japan.
 In fact, we have specialty stores that just sell various types of pickles!

 Today I am sharing a very simple Quick Japanese Pickled Cucumber (Asazuke) recipe that you can enjoy at home.
 It’s a refreshing side dish, or we call it Hashi Yasume which literally means “chopsticks break.”

 This dish usually contrasts in flavor, texture, and temperature to the main dish and we eat Hashi Yasume between rice and main dish, and between rice and other side dishes, alternatively.
 Hope you enjoy this homemade side dish.

 Japanese Pickled Cucumber

 - ¼ tsp kosher/sea salt (I use Diamond Crystal; use half for table salt)

 - ½ tsp toasted white sesame seeds (to garnish)